 The Regional Network provides information that reinforces the analyses on which Norges Bank’s monetary policy decisions are based.
 The information from contacts has proved to provide a reliable indication of Norwegian economic developments over time.

-Starting in 2023, some changes will be made to the Regional Network to increase the quality and user-friendliness of the time series.
-See details published in news item 8 February 2023.
+Starting in 2023, some changes were made to the Regional Network to increase the quality and user-friendliness of the time series.

 Regional Network contacts reflect the production side of the economy, both in terms of industry sector and geographical area.